Me3lina/Me3lina/README.md

 ### Hey there!

-- 👋 Welcome, I’m @Me3lina for Melina Romero
+- 👋 Welcome, I’m Meli
 - 👀 I’m interested in ...
 GIS and coding in JS is a must for GEE
 - 🌱 I’m currently learning a lot of things but mainly the Remote Sensing tools
 - 💞️ I’m looking to collaborate on urbanism and enviromental projects as designer